mickfuzz/phd4/_posts/thesis_chapters/2022-9-2-Literature_review.md

 ---

-- Literature Review
+## Literature Review overview

-  - Tools and Concepts & Terminology
+- Tools and Concepts & Terminology  - see glossary at end
   - Code playgrounds
 - What game making pedagogies exist?
   - UMC and Games - Half-baked games
   - Design-based & Tinkering / Exploratory
   - More on Game design patterns - a shared language - turn to community aspect
 - What exists to support the development of game making communities?
+  - Defining terms and exploring community-based pedagogies
+    - informal/ formal / non-formal  - a spectrum
+    - communities of learners and practice
+    - PBL and other semi-formal interventions
-    - Game making as a non-formal activity - defining terms informal/ formal / non-formal
+  - Game making as a non-formal activity
   - Social learning in Game Making
     - Game playing and making communities
     - Games as funds of knowledge in
   - Visual methods in game making
     - Maps of learning - From Gee, the process of borrowing from game design guidance on letting learner's chart their progress/ journey
+- Conceptions of agency in learning interventions

 The aims of this literature review: